bradleysigma/tirules/questions.md

 - When a player claims the last expedition, if they are gaining their Breakthrough, do they roll for The Fracture before or after Thunder's Edge is placed?

 ## The Fracture
 - Are frontier tokens placed in The Fracture when it enters play?
-What about when the Empyrean hero is purged?
+- What about when the Empyrean hero is purged?
 - Say the Nekro player is placing ingress tokens.
 One system contains planets with a red and yellow tech skip, and another system contains a planet with a yellow tech skip.
 There are no other tech skips of these colours.
 Can the Nekro player place an ingress token in the first system for its yellow skip, and then place no token for the red skips?
 - Can _Nano-Forge_ and/or _Terraform_ be attached to planets in The Fracture?
 - If _Terraform_ is attached, can planets in The Fracture be explored?
 - If planets in The Fracture can be explored, what happens if the _Demilitarized Zone_ is found?
+- Are tiles in the regular game map that are touching The Fracture on the edge of the game board?
+- Can ingress tokens be placed in The Fracture, such as by a late game _Al'raith Ix Ianovar_, or with the Firmament side of _Planesplitter_?

 ## Gravity Rifts
 - Does the limit of "once per ship" apply once per game or once per tactical action?